RGB-WG/rgb-node/doc/demo-0.1/README.md

 To be able to accept transfers related to this invoice, we will need the original `receive_utxo` and the `blinding_factor` that was used to include it in the invoice.

 ### Transfer
-To transfer some amounts of asset to `rgb-node-1` to pay the new invoice, `rgb-node-0` needs to create a consignment and commit to it into a bitcoin transaction.
+To transfer some amounts of the asset to `rgb-node-1` to pay the new invoice, `rgb-node-0` needs to create a consignment and commit to it into a bitcoin transaction.
 So we will need the invoice and a partially signed bitcoin transaction that we will modify to include the commitment.
-Furthermore, `-i` and `-a` options allow to provide an input utxo from which to take asset and an allocation for the change in the form `<amount>@<utxo>`.
+Furthermore, `-i` and `-a` options allow to provide an input utxo from which to take the asset and an allocation for the change in the form `<amount>@<utxo>`.

 ```bash=
 # NB: pass the invoice between quotes to avoid misinterpretation of the & character it contains